 Tim McCURDY: It is actually in the bill.
 However, two major concerns still exist.
-I have previously touched on the premium payment.
+I have touched on before the premium payment.
 I think I might have said that a couple of times during this contribution.
-Let me just remind the minister for Mordialloc.
+The minister for Mordialloc, let me just remind him.
 These changes, in the second-reading speech -